rvrnjn594/becoming-a-data-scientist/module-1/01-what-is-data-science/03-data-science-life-cycle.md

     The data analyst's job ends here.
 5. Feature Engineering and Selection
    It is a preprocessing step before modelling in both Machine Learning and Deep Learning.
-    We will look inti these fields in the coming sections.
+    We will look into these fields in the coming sections.
 It has similar steps to Data Wragling apart from some algorithms for Feature Selection and transformation.
 6. Modelling
    Modelling is the process that uncovers the meaning of the data.
 It is about capturing underlying trends and the data's behavior to make the model, which can be used for predictive analytics as described in the previous section.
 7. Deployment